WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 Todo:

 1. Install [Bitcoin Knots 23.0](https://bitcoinknots.org/files/23.x/23.0.knots20220529/) on your computer.
-Verify the PGP - there is a tutorial [here](https://bitcoinknots.org/)
+Verify the PGP signatures.
+Check the security notice [here](https://bitcoinknots.org/).
 2. Start Bitcoin Knots with: bitcoin-qt.exe -regtest then quit immediately.
 In this way the data directory and the config files will be generated.
 If you write "-datadir" parameter,make sure the directory exists

      Windows x64: